cashewna/notes/src/pages/courses/genc3004/07-risk-management.md

     - You choose the waiting period when you apply for insurance.
     - Payments don't start until X days after the accident.
     - The longer the waiting period, the cheaper the premiums.

+Premium payments can be claimed as tax deduction.

+    - But if you get sick and receive benefits, they are taxed.

 ### Workers Compensation
 A type of basic 'income protection' paid by your employer